This design is meant to be reviewed at desktop size.

 Biofeedback / Brain Mapping

-Stress-response retraining and nervous-system regulation, including the bioelectric treatments used alongside neurofeedback.
+Stress-response retraining and nervous-system regulation, used alongside neurofeedback.

 Ozone / Prolozone